Erie Indemnity Company (ERIE) Shares Soar Above 1-Year High - News Heater

 Conclusion

-In summary, Erie Indemnity Company (ERIE) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To put it simply, Erie Indemnity Company (ERIE) has had a better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.